Skip to main content

 • Level: The level in the input node that shall be re-booked.

-• OldValue: The existing value which value measure shall be rebooked (moved).
-This can either be a single value or a list of values
+• OldValue: The existing value whose value measure shall be rebooked (moved).
+This can either be a single value or a list of values.

 • NewValue: The target value of the rebook.
 This should be a single string value.